Umami Pot

 Step 7

-Remove the lid, then add the wakame to the rice and mix.
+Remove the lid, then add the wakame pieces to the rice and mix.

 Tips on how to make

-Wakame seaweed should be mixed in after the rice is cooked.
-By not cooking the wakame and rice together, you can maintain the texture of the wakame.
+• Wakame seaweed should be added after the rice is cooked.
+By not cooking the wakame with the rice, its texture and flavor are better preserved.

 Wakame Rice